 Passionate about travel, spirituality, and sports, Dimi divides his time between Chania (Crete) and other countries.
 Writing is a way for him to express himself and his creativity.
 You can find out more about him and his work here.

-What to eat in Greece
+A Local’s Guide to What to Eat in Greece

 About me:

 I have lived in Chania, Crete, since 2016.
-As a local, I have an intimate knowledge of the Crete.
+As a local, I have an intimate knowledge of the island.
 I host culinary and concierge tours and experiences in Crete and write about the island for several travel media.
 During the last five years, I have helped many travelers plan the perfect holiday in Crete.
 I co-authored DK Eyewitness Top 10 Crete and had more glasses of frappe than any regular person could ever handle.